HidayatRivai2020/Python/variables/README.md

 - `variables = 'values'`
 - `variables1, variables2, variables3 = values1, values2, values3`

+## Naming Convention
+- can contain letters (a-zA-z), digits (0-9), and underscore
+- can't start with a number
+- don't use special characters
+- can't be reserved words
+- use snake_case for variable names and PascalCase for class names
+- don't use words that have sppecial meanings or already defined

 ## [String](https://github.com/HidayatRivai2020/Python/tree/main/variables/string_variable.py)
 - variable with the text values
 - using single or double quotes